GoogleCloudPlatform/community/tutorials/kubernetes-engine-customize-fluentbit/index.md

 1. [Open Cloud Shell](https://console.cloud.google.com/?cloudshell=true).

-1. Set the variables used by this tutorial.
-The tutorial sets the region to `us-east-1`.
-If you want to change the region, make sure that the zone values reference the region you specify.
+1. Set the variables used by this tutorial:

         region=us-east1
         zone=${region}-b
         project_id=[YOUR_PROJECT_ID]

+    This tutorial uses the region `us-east-1`.
+If you change the region, make sure that the zone values reference your region.

-1. Run the following commands to set the default zone and project ID so that you don't have to specify these values in every subsequent command:
+1. Set the default zone and project ID so that you don't have to specify these values in every subsequent command:

         gcloud config set compute/zone ${zone}
         gcloud config set project ${project_id}

 ## Creating the GKE cluster

-1. Clone the sample repository.
-The sample repository includes the Kubernetes manifests for the Fluent Bit daemonset and a test logging program that you
-    deploy:
+1. Clone the sample repository:

         git clone https://github.com/GoogleCloudPlatform/community.git

+    The sample repository includes the Kubernetes manifests for the Fluent Bit daemonset and a test logging program that you deploy.

-1. Change your working directory to the cloned repository:
+1. Go to the directory for this tutorial in the cloned repository:

         cd community/tutorials/kubernetes-engine-customize-fluentbit